Volume 40 Issue 11

 HughesKR,ArmstrongRF,BroughMD,et al.Fluid requirements of patients with burns and inhalation injuries in an intensive care unit[J].Intensive Care Med,1989,15(7):464-466.DOI: 10.1007/BF00255603.

-DanielsM,FuchsPC,LeferingR,et al.Is the Parkland formula still the best method for determining the fluid resuscitation volume in adults for the first 24 hours after injury? - a retrospective analysis of burn patients in Germany[J].Burns,2021,47(4):914-921.DOI: 10.1016/j.burns.2020.10.001.
+DanielsM,FuchsPC,LeferingR,et al.Is the Parkland formula still the best method for determining the fluid resuscitation volume in adults for the first 24 hours after injury? - A retrospective analysis of burn patients in Germany[J].Burns,2021,47(4):914-921.DOI: 10.1016/j.burns.2020.10.001.

 FosterKN,CarusoDM.Fluid resuscitation in burn patients: current care and new frontiers[J].Crit Care Clin,2016,32(4):xv-xvi.DOI: 10.1016/j.ccc.2016.07.001.